JetBrains/teamcity-documentation/topics/multinode-setup.md

 >If you leave `serverURL` set to the main server URL, the agent will connect to the main node for every operation, as in the default scenario.
 This way, you can combine two approaches and control which agents connect to the proxy, and which ones — directly to the main server.

+#### Matching Proxy Version with Server
+{id="MatchingProxyVersionwithServer" auxiliary-id="MatchingProxyVersionwithServer"}

+When configuring a proxy as a [load balancer](#Proxy+as+Load+Balancer), you can optionally specify a minimal supported TeamCity version as the `version` parameter of the proxy package header.
+We always declare it in our configuration examples, as it helps ensure that each example template is compatible with the specified server version.
+Once we extend the proxying functionality in TeamCity, we will respectively update the proxy configuration templates and increase the recommended TeamCity version declared in them.

+We suggest that you always upgrade your TeamCity server before upgrading the proxy configuration and never use configuration templates with the later version than the version of your server.

 ### Firewall Settings

 Firewall settings should allow accessing secondary nodes from the agents and from the main TeamCity server (the main server also communicates with the nodes by HTTP).